chuksdsilent/console-tutorial/READMe.md

 * Console.warn("Shows warning")
 * Console.error("displays errors")

 Before you can see the output of this codes you need to open your console and select the appropriate tab to show you any of the above.
-You can show or hide any of the console by toggling it.
+You can show or hide any of the console method by toggling it.

 ![Console](img.PNG)